How long should your spend whippet walking and exercising? Less than what you think but you better be prepared.

 A word of caution must be spent for the dangers of cars.
 Dogs don’t have any traffic sense.

-But, be warned, have your whippet well trained before you unleash him!
+After a good chase he will happily come back to you but, be warned, have your whippet well trained before you unleash him!

 We were hardly aware of the dangers of a whippet at large until that memorable day at the park when we went hiking with dogs.